Accounting considerations

-• In view of the many and changing accounting and tax laws, many small companies use local accounting firms (gestores) to prepare their books and tax returns.
-The 'gestor' will quite often handle labour aspects as well.
+• In view of the many and changing laws, many smaller companies use local accounting firms (gestores) to prepare their books and tax returns.
+The ‘gestor’ will quite often handle labour aspects as well.

 • Accounting books and records should be kept according to the general accounting code (CGC) which defines codes for all accounts.
 Although there are advantages in using these codes, this is not obligatory.
 Companies can choose their year end, but again most companies close at the end of December in view of the advantages in doing so (see annual declaration below).
 Accounting documents have to be kept a minimum of five years.